 Japanese Black Pine Planting Information

 Japanese black pine care is easy.
 Make sure you have an open site with lots of sunlight.
-The branches can spread as much as 25 feet (63.5 cm.), so give it lots of room.
+The branches can spread as much as 25 feet (8 m.), so give it lots of room.

 Water weekly in the absence of rain until the tree is established and growing on its own.
 Once established, the tree is drought tolerant.